Updated on 2025-08-12 GMT+08:00

 • Easy and quick masking rule configuration for security compliance: Easy and quick data masking rule configuration can be achieved based on data scanning results.

-In addition, DSC provides APIs for dynamic data masking.
+In addition, DSC provides APIs for data masking.
 For details, see Dynamic Data Masking.

-DSC uses preset and customized masking algorithms to mask sensitive data stored in RDS, Elasticsearch, MRS, Hive, and HBase.
+DSC uses preset and customized masking algorithms to mask sensitive data stored in RDS, Elasticsearch, MRS, Hive, HBase, DLI, and OBS.
 For details about the masking duration, see How Long Does It Take for DSC to Identify and Mask Sensitive Data?

 Configuring a Data Masking Rule